canonical/brand-store-documentation/index.rst

 A Brand Store provides an optimised, private, and secure distribution mechanism for software distribution via snap packages.
 This includes an extensive permission model which provides control over the confinement rules governing snaps published in the Brand Store.

 The use cases for a Brand Store are broad, from IoT devices in the field to cloud and desktop machines.
 This includes IoT companies, ODMs &
 OEMs, silicon vendors and others.

 This documentation provides links to some key pages, and provides information on some key concepts and processes specific to your Brand Store.
-For general use of the Brand Store, see the `main documentation source <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.

 In this documentation